 "People keep saying what I have done is remarkable, however it's actually what you have done for me which is remarkable.
 Please always remember, tomorrow will be a good day."

 He's even received Happy Birthday wishes from the Queen herself and Prime Minister Boris Johnson.

 Winning a Pride of Britain Award

-Tom has also recently been given a Pride of Britain Award!
-The veteran was virtually handed the prestigious gong on Good Morning Britain by Carol Vorderman, who told him that she’d give it to him in person when the ceremony goes ahead.
+Tom was given a Pride of Britain Award!
+The veteran was virtually handed the prestigious gong on Good Morning Britain by Carol Vorderman, who told him that she'd give it to him in person when the ceremony goes ahead.

 In response, he said, "I am totally in awe of this award.
 It is such a prestigious one.
 This is absolutely amazing.
 You are all so kind.
 Thank you very very much"

 Early on in the pandemic, Tom also officially opened a new Nightingale Hospital in Harrogate, Yorkshire - likely a special moment, as Tom himself was born in Keighley, West Yorkshire.